rootsuke/algorithm-library/README.md

-This is algorithm library make by Go.
+This is Algorithm library written in Go.